git-flash/FLASH/README.md

     - Create a new Pipeline
     - Connect this Pipeline to Github
     - Enable the Automatic Deployment of a particular branch when pull requests are made
-    - Additional information can be found here: https://devcenter.heroku.com/articles/pipelinesgit s
+    - Additional information can be found here: https://devcenter.heroku.com/articles/pipelinesgit